The Past in the Present Tense

 Fox included the letters in a memoir for her MFA final thesis.
 After graduating in 1998, she put it in a drawer.
 “I was only 25, and memoir wasn’t quite my format,” she notes.
 Instead she wrote her first published novel, Still Life with Husband (2007), followed by Friends Like Us (2012) and Days of Awe (2015), all successful, well-reviewed novels of contemporary life.
 Why did she then return to those family letters and take a chance on historical fiction?
 (According to NPR, "Send for Me is a quiet, heartbreaking, intergenerational story that highlights the insidious racism against Jews in World War II and the lingering effects of family trauma....richly imagined, lyrically written.")
 Fox generously answered our questions via email.

-You entered the MFA Program as a nonfiction writer, and studied with Professors Charlie Sugnet, Madelon Sprengnether, and Patricia Hampl.
+You entered the MFA Program as a nonfiction writer, and studied with Professors Charlie Sugnet, Madelon Sprengnether, and Patricia Hampl, as well as Jim Moore.
 Why did you turn to fiction after graduating?

 The idea for Still Life with Husband came to me after I moved back to Milwaukee.
 I had finally wrapped up my thesis (or so I thought), and I wanted to write something completely different.
 I started thinking about the profusion of novels about husbands who have affairs, and how few stories I’d read about married women who cheat.
 It just seemed kind of fun and juicy to me, after years of working on such a heavy, difficult story.